The Bacterium That Could Help You Lose Weight & Fight Inflammation

 Did you know that at least 70 percent of our immune system is in the gut?
 It's true.
 And we doctors feel that one of the biggest influencers in immune function is the gut microbiome.
 The studies I have shared and numerous other studies that have been published clearly outline that inflammation and immune reactivity can be related to the composition of the gut microbiome This is one of the reasons it's important to try to cultivate a resilient gut microbiome.
 A healthy gut leads to a healthy immune system!
-A recent study that demonstrates this nicely showed that a probiotic formulation that contained B. lactis—in addition to a few other strains of bacteria—significantly reduced inflammation in the body, and that manipulating the gut microbiome can certainly play a role in improving one's health and immune reactivity.
+A recent study that demonstrates this nicely showed that a probiotic formulation that contained B. lactis6—in addition to a few other strains of bacteria—significantly reduced inflammation in the body6, and that manipulating the gut microbiome can certainly play a role in improving one's health and immune reactivity.

 B. lactis and heart health.

 Not only can probiotics influence inflammation and immune function, but they can take it to the next level and reduce injury to the heart after having a heart attack.
-A study published earlier this year showed that supplementation with B. lactis 420 (B420) reduced the impact of a heart attack.
+A study published earlier this year showed that supplementation with B. lactis6 420 (B420) reduced the impact of a heart attack6.
 We know that gut health and heart health are closely connected to each other, and this is supportive of that concept.
 If the gut microbiome is balanced and contains enough of the good guys, like B. lactis, there could be improvements in other tissues and organs that are far away from the gut itself.*

 B. lactis BB-12 is one of the most studied probiotics.
 There are hundreds of publications on this probiotic and how it has numerous health effects, such as fighting off bad bugs, making the gut lining stronger, and improving the immune system.
 It supports a healthy gut microbiome and can improve bowel function and antibiotic-associated side effects.* This is definitely one helpful, hardworking bacteria!

 A final thought on B. lactis and probiotics in general.